imraj569/Hello_Telegram_Bot/README.md

    - To capture a screenshot, send the command `/screenshot`.
    - To start an audio recording, send the command `/record`.
+   - To copy any text to pc clipboard, send the command `/copy`.
    - To shut down your PC, send the command `/shutdown`.

 4. The bot will execute the requested action and send the result back to your Telegram bot.